Paris prosecutors investigate rape claims in figure skating

 Urging other victims to contact her, Abitbol said she did not file a lawsuit earlier because she did not dare speak at the time.

-Beyer last week said he had “intimate” and “inappropriate” relations with Abibtol.
+Beyer last week said he had “intimate” and “inappropriate” relations with Abitbol.

 “We were afraid,” Abitbol said.
 “We didn’t dare to say anything about someone who had such power over you, we were ashamed.
 Now, people are starting to listen to women.”